stefan-niculae/school-projects/README.md

 #### Time Flies

-Simple game done in vanilla html, js & css.
-The idea is to catch as many hourglasses as you can.
-The more you catch, the faster they come (launched in a random direction).
-[JavaScript]
+[JavaScript] Game in which you catch as many hourglasses as you can.
+The more you catch, the faster they come.

 ![Menu](4 Time Flies/start screenshot.png)
 ![Game](4 Time Flies/game screenshot.png)